issever22/iCore/README.md

 binding.recyclerView.adapter = adapter
 adapter.submitList(yourList)

+adapter.setOnItemClickListener { item ->
+    // Do something with item
+}

 // `view` is the specific View within the item layout that was clicked.
-// This allows you to perform actions or access properties of the clicked View directly. adapter.setOnItemClickListener { item, view ->
+// This allows you to perform actions or access properties of the clicked View directly. adapter.setOnItemViewClickListener { item, view ->
-    // Do something with item or view
+    when (view.id) {
+        R.id.someId -> //Do something
+        else -> //Do something
     }
-adapter.setOnItemLongClickListener { item, view ->
-    // Do something with item or view
 }
 ```